bruno-lang/bruno-lang.github.io/learn/index.md

 		[`a `atom `+ `/ `-> ]

 The above is a list of valid atoms.
 Any two atoms are equal if their sequence of characters are.
-Atoms do not have a value besides being equal with another atom or not.
+Atoms do not have a value besides being equal to another atom or not.
 They are therefore mostly used as keys.
 As such they are important for the declarations of ASTs.

 ### Initial Values _(Default Values)_